qzmlgfj/qzmlgfj/README.md

 ## Who's this guy

-A lazy dog of SWJTU, undergraduate student.
+A lazy dog from a second-rate university, an undergraduate student.

 ## Interests